 - Where can I buy face coverings?

-What have different UK governments said about wearing face masks?
+What are the different UK governments saying about masks?

 What are the different kinds of face masks?

 You will have heard that some masks could offer more protection than others.
 Types of masks include:

 - Surgical masks – these are disposable masks that cover your nose and mouth, but do not have a seal.

 - Medical masks – these masks are made to seal around your nose and mouth and must meet specific quality standards (FFP2/FFP3 in Europe/N95 in the US).

 - Homemade/cloth masks – simple fabric masks to cover your nose and mouth.
 These can be made at home from breathable fabrics.

 There is information on types of masks, how effective they might be, and the evidence behind them here.